davelpat/datasciencecoursera/RepData_PeerAssessment2/RR_PA2_report.md

                    src}
 ```

-Using these functions we can map the storm data events into standard events.
+Using these functions the storm data events can be mapped into the standard events.

 ```r